-A cast member and the third-place winner of NBC’s 2014 primetime design reality show, American Dream Builders hosted by Nate Berkus, Elaine is also the author of the bestselling Design Rules: The Insider’s Guide to Becoming Your Own Decorator (Gotham Books, 2009).
-A compendium of the rules, principles and proportions that define well-designed spaces and make them look great, Design Rules has become a go-to reference book in both America and China, and transformed Griffin into a home design authority for every style, price point and demographic, and her insider’s tips and expertise appear regularly in print.
+Her 2009 bestselling book, Design Rules: The Insider’s Guide to Becoming Your Own Decorator, published by Gotham Books, remains a leading compendium of the rules, principles and proportions that define well-designed spaces and make them look great.
+Design Rules has become a go-to reference book in America, China and Russia, establishing Elaine as the quotable home design eminence grise for every style, price point and demographic, and her insider’s tips and expertise appear regularly in print.